ahaim5357/jammies/README.md

             "repository": "<git_repo>", // The git repository to checkout "branch|tag|commit": "<branch_name>|<tag_name>|<commit_id>" // The location to checkout to (default: the default branch when cloning the repository)
         }
+    ],
+    "ignore": [
+        // A list of file patterns to ignore instead of patching if it exists.
+        "xxx"
+    ],
+    "overwrite": [
+        // A list of file patterns to overwrite instead of patching if it exists.
+        "xxx"
     ]
+    "extra": {
+        // An object containing user-defined data
+    }
 }
 ```